The European market potential for fonio

 The European market for fonio begins to grow

 Once fonio obtained authorisation for sale, its adoption in the European market began at a steady but slow pace.
-Between 2016 and 2021, fonio imports into the EU increased from 172 tonnes to 422 tonnes (Figure 3).
+Several pioneering companies started to promote fonio on the European market as an ethical and healthy food.
+Between 2018 and 2021, fonio imports into Europe increased from €83,000 to €352,000 (Figure 2).
+The lower value per kilo in 2021 could indicate larger, more cost-effective shipments.
+In 2022, imports slowed again to 249 tonnes, similar to the import volume in 2020.

 Despite its growing market share, fonio has remained rather unknown among European consumers.
 At this point in time, it will take a significant marketing effort to mainstream fonio.